Senate Democrats Land $3.5T Budget Blueprint in Party-Line Vote

 Senate Majority Leader Chuck Schumer (D-N.Y.) countered and was quick to claim credit for the moves.

+“Senate Democrats just passed our budget resolution to provide historic investments in American jobs, American families, and the fight against climate change,” Schumer tweeted after the vote.

-“To my colleagues who are concerned that this does not do enough on climate, for families, and making corporations and the rich pay their fair share: We are moving on to a second track, which will make a generational transformation in these areas,” Schumer said.
+“To my colleagues who are concerned that this does not do enough on climate, for families, and making corporations and the rich pay their fair share: We are moving on to a second track, which will make a generational transformation in these areas,” Schumer later declared in triumph.

 The Associated Press contributed to this story